Bolas: Design

 There is no uniform design; most bolas have two or three balls, but there are versions of up to eight or nine.
-Some bolas have balls of equal weight; others vary the knot and cord.
+Some, but not all, bolas have balls of equal weight; some vary the knot and cord.
 Gauchos use bolas made of braided leather cords with wooden balls or small leather sacks full of stones at the ends of the cords.

 Bolas can be named depending on the number of weights used: